-- Lack of Awareness: Know where you are and what is going on around you.
-Look alert. - 3 Body Language: Keep your head up, swing your arms, stand straight. - ♡ Wrong Place, Wrong Time: Don't walk alone or in unfamiliar neighborhoods.
+- 2 Lack of Awareness: Know where you are and what is going on around you.
+Stay alert. - Body Language: Keep your head up, swing your arms, stand straight. - Wrong Place, Wrong Time: Don't walk alone, especially in unfamiliar or high-crime neighborhoods.
 If you sense something is wrong, get away quickly.